Five safes: Criticism

 the authors argue that Five Safes is fundamentally flawed due to its disconnection from existing legal protections, its appropriation of safety notions without strong technical measures, and its static view of disclosure risk.
 Others have argued that the Five Safes has too little content to be useful, or is a box-ticking exercise, or that more 'safes' are needed.
 Green and Ritchie (2023) provide an extensive review of these critiques and proposals.
+International standards (such as ISO/IEC/JTC1) for data sharing and use should be considered for robust data sharing frameworks.